"Skin And Skin Structure Infections (SSSI) - Pipeline Review, H2 2012" - New Market Report

 - Identify emerging players with potentially strong product portfolio and design effective counter-strategies to gain competitive advantage.

-- Plan mergers and acquisitions effectively by identifying players with the most promising pipeline.
+- Plan mergers and acquisitions effectively by identifying players of the most promising pipeline.

-- Devise corrective measures for pipeline projects by understanding Skin And Skin Structure Infections (SSSI) pipeline depth and focus of Skin And Skin Structure Infections (SSSI) therapeutics.
+- Devise corrective measures for pipeline projects by understanding Skin And Skin Structure Infections (SSSI) pipeline depth and focus of Indication therapeutics.

 - Develop and design in-licensing and out-licensing strategies by identifying prospective partners with the most attractive projects to enhance and expand business potential and scope.